 You can also take an equinox tour to attend this show of a remarkable pre-Columbian civilization.

 Touring Chichén Itzá

 Get to know Chichén Itzá, an impressive World Heritage Site by UNESCO.
 Book the Xichén Deluxe Tour and discover its majestic structures and temples, plus visiting the Magical Town of Valladolid.
 On this tour, you can take pictures in the wondrous Zací cenote and taste the best of the local cuisine at La Casona de Valladolid, which is a restored mansion only a few blocks away from the San Gervasio Church and the main square.

-At this complete tour through one of the most visited archaeological sites in Mexico, you will be in touch with the enigmatic Maya culture, besides taking a look at the Colonial influence in Yucatan.
+At this complete tour through one of the most visited archaeological sites in Mexico, you will be in touch with an enigmatic pre-Hispanic culture, besides taking a look at the Colonial influence in Yucatan.
 You can also enjoy the natural beauties of the region and for a magnificent ending, a journey through the gastronomy of the Yucatan Peninsula.